Rome.us

 Second Triumvirate

-After the assassination of the step-father of Augustus, Julius Caesar, in March of 44 BCE, the first emperor created an alliance with Caesar’s close friend and relative, Mark Antony.
-Also, another supporter of Caesar, Marcus Aemilius Lepidus, joined them, and it became the reason for the formation of the Second Triumvirate in October of 43 BCE.
 The first objective of the new alliance was to kill all the political rivals and supporters of Caesar’s assassins.
-It is not clear who was the main responsible among them three for the killings; where some writers and historians call Augustus innocent, while others consider him the most bloodshed.
+It is not clear who was the main responsible among the three for the killings; some writers and historians call Augustus innocent, while others consider him the most bloodshed.
 After completing their first aim, the Triumvirate focused on Caesar’s assassins.
-At the battle of Phillipi in 42 BCE, the army of Brutus and Cassius was attacked by the forces of the Triumvirate, which forced both assassins to make suicide.
+At the battle of Phillipi in 42 BCE, the army of Brutus and Cassius was attacked by the forces of the Triumvirate, which forced both assassins to commit suicide.

 Octavian and Lepidus attacked Sextus Pompeius (son of Pompey, main rival of Caesar) for the leadership of Rome with the help of Antony from Egypt

 Undoubtedly, the Second Triumvirate was successful in the battle over Pompeius, so Lepidus pushed Octavian to leave Sicily, the theatre of operations, with his army.
 However, Octavian proposed a huge amount of money to the troops of Lepidus, so they defected to him.
-Consequently, Lepidus lost all his titles, except of Pontifex Maximus, and the Second Triumvirate came to an end.
+Consequently, Lepidus lost all his titles, except Pontifex Maximus, and the Second Triumvirate came to an end.

 Relationships with Antony and Cleopatra

 When the Second Triumvirate came to an end, relations between Octavian and Mark Antony became much worse.
 Later, in 40 BCE, Octavian tried to save their alliance and gave his sister, Octavia Minor, in marriage to Antony.
-However, Antony acquired strong relationships with Cleopatra VII of Egypt, who was the former lover of Caesar and mother of his son Caesarion, but with time became a lover of Antony.
-This romance led to the conflict between Octavian and Antony, where Octavian accused him in use of his sister.
-As a result, Octavia and Antony became divorced.
+However, Antony acquired strong relationships with Cleopatra VII of Egypt, who was the former lover of Caesar and mother of his son Caesarion, but with time, became a lover of Antony.

 Octavian started to consider Antony inappropriate leader in political, private and military spheres

 Octavian called his ex-supporter a renegade.
 At the same time, the worst declaration of Antony was about Caesarion’s true heir, Julius Caesar.
 However, the Senate rejected Antony’s consulship and started the war on Cleopatra VII.
 Later on, at the Battle of Actium in 31 BCE, the army of Octavian with General Agrippa destructed forces of Antony and Cleopatra and pursued them until 30 BCE.
 Consequently, Antony and Cleopatra lost Alexandria and committed suicide.
-Moreover, Octavian strangled Caesarion claiming that “two Caesars are one too many,” while Antony’s eldest son was killed because Octavian considered him as a threat to Rome.
+Moreover, Octavian strangled Caesarion, claiming that “two Caesars are one too many,” while Antony’s eldest son was killed because Octavian considered him as a threat to Rome.

-Plan of Roman forum
+Plan of Roman forum in Antic Rome

 These events led Octavian to the absolute leadership over Rome

-Octavian decided to get rid of the same situation as his father had and immediately after coming to power, he characterized his political strategies to the population, thus, making people believe that he wanted to make Rome better.
+Octavian decided to get rid of the same situation as his father had, and immediately after coming to power, he characterized his political strategies to the population, thus making people believe that he wanted to make Rome better.
 In 27 BCE, Octavian denied his powers, knowing that he would receive them back from the Senate, who also gave him “Augustus.”
 He preferred to call himself in public as “Princeps” or the “First Citizen.”
-People trusted him and Augustus managed to gain absolute control over Rome and its colonies.
+People trusted him, and Augustus managed to gain absolute control over Rome and its colonies.

 First Emperor